konapun/HomegrownMVC/README.md

 	}
 ```

+### Controller rerouting
-A controller may conditionally reroute one route to another route defined by the same controller
+A controller may conditionally reroute from one route to another
 ```php
 class RerouteController extends BaseController {
 	protected function setupRoutes() {